release-it/release-it/.github/CONTRIBUTING.md

 Please keep the following in mind:

-- To match the existing code styling, use `npm run format` before committing code.
+- To match the existing code styling, use `pnpm format` before committing code.
-- Make sure the tests pass (run `npm test`).
+- Make sure the tests pass (run `pnpm test`).
 Your changes probably deserve new tests as well.
 - Remember that this project is cross-platform compatible (macOS, Windows, Linux), and that it runs in different versions of Node.
 On PR submission, a [GitHub Action][8] will run the tests in multiple supported platforms and Node.js versions.